TilleyCodes/Planning_-_Design_Documentation/README.md

 ## User Stories for Book A Doc

 1. Patient user stories:

+- **feature:** user sign up and login
     - as a patient, I want to create an account so that I can book and manage my appointments securely
-    - only registered users should be able to book appointments, ensuring patient information is stored securely as a patient,
+    - **justification:** only registered users should be able to book appointments, ensuring patient information is stored securely

+ - **feature:** search for Doctors and Medical Centres
+    - as a patient, I want to search for doctors by specialty and location so that I can find a suitable GP near me
+    - **justification:** patients need a convenient way to find doctors that fit their needs without manually browsing through an entire list

+- **feature:** booking an appointment
+    - as a patient, I want to select an available time slot for a doctor so that I can schedule an appointment that fits my schedule
+    - **reason:** I want flexibility in choosing a time that fits into my schedule

+- **feature:** appointment management
+    - as a patient, I want to view, reschedule, or cancel my appointments so thatI can manage my healthcare easily
+    - **reason:** I don't want to have to call to cancel or reschedule

-2. Doctor user stories
+2. Doctor user stories:
+Doctors use the system to manage their schedules and view patients appointments

+- **feature:** managing availability
+    - as a doctor, I want to update my availability so that patients can only book appointments when I am free
+    - **reason:** I need to control my schedule to avoid double bookings

+- **feature:** viewing my schedule
+    - as a doctor, I want to see my upcoming appointments so that I can prepare for my patient in advance
+    - **reason:** I just need a quick overview of my schedules

+- **feature:** managing appointments
+    - as a doctor, I want to approve or decline appointment requests so that I can ensure availability before confirming bookings
+    - **justification:** Doctors may have emergencies or last minute schedule changes and need control over their appointments

+- **feature:** patient contact information
+    - as a doctor, I want to view a patient's contact details so that i can reach out if necessary
+    - **justification:** Doctors may need to contact patients for follow ups or appointment changes

-3. Admin user stories
+3. Admin user stories:
+Admins oversee the platform, ensuring smooth operations and handling user management, security, and system monitoring

+- **feature:** user management
+    - as an admin, I want to manage patient and doctor accounts so that I can ensure system security and remove inactive users
+    - **justification:** the system needs administrative control to prevent unauthorised access and manage users

+- **feature:** overseeing appointments
+    - as an admin, I want to monitor all booked appointments so that I can resolve disputes or system issues
+    - **justification:** admins need visibility into booking in case of patient complaints or system failures

+- **feature:** monitoring system performance
+    - as an admin, I want to track server uptime and errors so that I can quickly fix technical issues
+    - **reason:** I don't want users to experience downtime, so I need to catch issues early

+- **feature:** ensuring data security
+    - as an admin, I want to enforce security policies and restrict access so that patient data remains confidential
+    - **reason:** the system has sensitive medical information, and proper security measures are necessary to comply with privacy laws